 When it comes to the process of being arrested and charged, it’s imperative to consult with an attorney and bail agent immediately once it’s determined that you’ve been exposed to any criminal liability.

 If you or a loved one has been arrested but not charged with a crime, it’s important to contact a bail agent to learn the best way to approach your situation.
-For assistance with warrants or any other arrest matter, we can help.
-Contact A-1 Bail Bonds today at (808) 664-5010 for more information about the bail bonds process.
+For assistance with warrants or any other arrest matter, we can help." target="_blank">(808) 664-5010 for more information about the bail bonds process.

 No collateral is required for most bonds.